thomasdziedzic/tagurit/README.md

 The above are only required if you watch for new tags in those types of repositories.

+Warning, due to hg's limitations, tagurit will have to keep a copy of all hg repositories in a local folder.

 Installing
 ==========
 ```tagurit``` is available as a gem at https://rubygems.org/gems/tagurit